trencat/Trencat/doc/source/chapter_1/railway_traffic_control/introducing_crp.rst

    Complete alternative graph with a pair of alternative edges to solve the conflict.

-This pair of edges of conflicting operations that we added in the figure are added to set *A*.
-Thus, set *A* is defined as *the set containing pairs of edges of conflicting operations*.
-Notice that this pair of edges must be added even if the two trains do not coincide in time in track segment *3*.
+This pair of edges of conflicting operations that we added in the figure are added to set :math:`A`.
+Thus, set :math:`A` is defined as *the set containing pairs of edges of conflicting operations*.

-Imagine that instead of forcing one of the trains to stop in the middle of the track we prefer them to wait in the station.
+Imagine that instead of forcing one of the trains to stop in the middle of a track we prefer them to wait in the station.
 In this case, the alternative graph would be the following.

 .. figure:: /_static/complete2_alternative_graph_introduction.jpg
    :alt: Complete alternative graph 2.

    Complete alternative graph with different consequences when solving the conflict.

 Finally, our goal is to minimize the global makespan of the two trains.
-Then, the objective function *minimizes* s\ :raw-html:`<sub>p<sub>x</sub></sub>` - s\ :raw-html:`<sub>p<sub>0</sub></sub>`\ .
+Then, the objective function *minimizes* :math:`s_{p_x} - s_{p_0}`\ .

 There are some important remarks.
-First, notice, that this objective function does not consider any penalty term on the binary decision variable x\ :raw-html:`<sub>t<sub>1</sub>p<sub>3</sub>,t<sub>2</sub>p<sub>3</sub></sub>`\ .
-If one of the two trains had higher priority, then the objective function should include a penalty term with x\ :raw-html:`<sub>t<sub>1</sub>p<sub>3</sub>,t<sub>2</sub>p<sub>3</sub></sub>`\ .
-Second, this objective function may be too simple in more complex situations.
+First, notice, that this objective function does not consider any penalty term on the binary decision variable :math:`x_{t_1p_3,t_2p_3}`\ .
+If one of the two trains had higher priority, then the objective function should include a penalty term for this variable.
+Second, the proposed objective function may be too simple in more complex situations.
 For example, if there is any conflict in the network that causes train delays, it would be interesting to minimise schedule deviation times instead of the global makespan.
 Third, notice that until now the running times have been considered parameters.
 Instead, we could consider them as variables imposing that they should be greater than minimum track segment threshold.

 .. note:: We deliberately want to keep the model simple in the first version of the project.
 Therefore, all these nice extra features will not be added immediately.
 The idea is that the optimisation model will grow in future releases.

-Previous topic: :ref:`railway-traffic-control-definitions`.

-Next topic: :ref:`conflict-resolution-problem-model`.